Personal Data Retention Policy and Privacy Notice

 - NLWA staff are employed by the London Borough of Camden.
 Where appeals in relation to complaints are made to the London Borough of Camden, personal information held by NLWA in relation to the complaint may be shared with Camden’s Central Complaints Unit.

-Details on NLWA and our relationship with our constituent boroughs can be found here.
+Details on NLWA and our relationship with our constituent boroughs can be found in this link.

 - To regulators and other authorities acting as processors based in the United Kingdom who require reporting of processing activities in certain circumstances.